 Yeah, but this movie 45 years old, so if you haven’t seen it by now, you’re either not going to, or if you are, it’s because you found out (maybe from this blog) that it’s a cannibal film!
 So: that IS the spoiler.

 Soylent Green presents quite a different picture of survival cannibalism to Alive.
 Starting with idealised images of leisured gentlefolk posing before Victorian and Edwardian cameras, the opening montage rapidly records the deterioration of humanity through mass production of commodities (starting with Model T Fords) through to alienated office workers, packed freeways and trains, mountains of garbage and clouds of pollution.
-The montage is followed by an intertitle explaining that the year is 2022 (sure, not so far away now, but fifty years in the future when the film was made) and that New York City now has a population of forty million.
+The montage is followed by an intertitle explaining that the year is 2022 (fifty years in the future, when the film was made) and that New York City now has a population of forty million.
 People are crammed everywhere – sleeping on the stairs of apartment blocks and in the abandoned cars that fill the broken roads.
 The protagonist, Frank Thorn (Charlton Heston), is a New York cop, sweltering in his tiny apartment.
 He watches an advertisement for the Soylent corporation promoting new “Soylent Green”, a miracle food said to contain ocean plankton.
 His room-mate Sol (Edward G Robinson) tells us of the days of his youth when food was real: the Greenhouse Effect has made everything “burn up”.
 The only food now is manufactured – Soylent biscuits and margarine.
 The rich, however, can buy fresh food from highly fortified shops; even meat is available “under the counter”.

 This is class warfare – the rich can eat real food from the rural areas, which are guarded like fortresses to protect them for the privileged.
 The poor must queue for water and whatever artificial fare the giant corporations manufacture.
 Meat itself is described as “something special” by both the shopkeeper and Shirl (Leigh Taylor-Young), the woman buying it for her rich lover, Simonson (Joseph Cotten).
 Shirl is considered “furniture” in that she comes with the apartment (Thorn asks “personal or building?”) and is only prized for her beauty and utility.
 This is classic commodity fetishism: she is a commodity, while the food she buys is personalised and admired.
 Shirl and the other “furniture” women are given one day off a month and can be beaten indiscriminately by the owners and building manager.
 On the street, crowd control consists of “scoops”: bulldozers which shovel rioters up and dump them into disposal trucks.